-Sometimes it feels as life is dealing us bad cards.
-And then there are the cases where you get a full deck of them.
+Sometimes, it feels as if life is dealing us bad cards.
+And then there are instances where you get a full deck of them.
 But according to big card players, there is no such thing as a bad deal.
-Just like it wasn’t for György Orsós graphic artist, or as many know him, “Gyurika”.
+Just like it wasn’t for György Orsós graphic artist or as many know him, “Gyurika”.

-At the age of 27, after winning a drawing competition he got to spend a week in Italy, this was his first serious achievements.
+At the age of 27, after winning a drawing competition, he got to spend a week in Italy, this was his first serious achievement.
 After this, the exhibitions followed each other – both domestic and international -, where they showcased Gyuri’s work.

 He gained national fame through a portray movie made about him.
-Since then he got inspired in many large European cities, and his work was shown, is shown at many exhibitions.
+Since then, he has got inspired in many large European cities, and his work was shown at many exhibitions.